KingdomParadise/Solana_BinaryGame/README.md

 ## set the admin wallet

-    1. create an phantom wallet of admin
+    1. create an phantom wallet of admin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

     2. Copy the wallet public address and paste it into the env file